 One common way to easily achieve this is to stop time, then find an enemy that's near a ceiling and is enough for Bunny to fit in.
 This surprisingly doesn't activate Chunky Salsa Rule.
 The result is that Bunny will be stomping as she lands, making it look like she doesn't move but the stomp animation repeatedly shows.
 Watch as the time meter flies past your bar.
 Beware though, if you gain too much time...

 When Bunny gets consecutive Goomba Stomps, she gains a bit of her time meter back.
 And she can exceed the amount of time she has past the allotted meter.

-They Just Didn't Care: The Steam version of Bunny Must Die was supposed to feature Steam Trading Cards along with Steam's other bells and whistles.
-Years later, Rockin' Android hasn't bother to rectify the issue.
+They Just Didn't Care: Rockin' Android touted that the Steam version of Bunny Must Die! would feature Steam Trading Cards along with Steam's other bells and whistles.
+Years later, Rockin' Android didn't even bother with getting them out.